 Tomatillos are the odd-looking distant cousins of the beloved tomato.
 Native to central America, they can be found growing wild in fields of corn and beans, and they are gathered to be eaten or sold in local markets.
 As with any abundant produce, the local cuisine has come to rely on its distinctive qualities.
-To prepare many Mexican food favorites, you need to have tomatillos in your garden.
+To prepare many Mexican food favorites, you need to be growing tomatillos in your garden.

 The name and the requirements for growing tomatoes and tomatillos are similar, but the comparison really stops there.
-The appearance of a tomatillo (pronounced to ma TEE yo) with its papery husk is quite different.
+The appearance of a tomatillo (pronounced to-ma-TEE-yo) with its papery husk is quite different.
 In fact, it is also known as a husk tomato, due to the dry cover that surrounds the fruit.

 Tomatillos grow in the summer garden just like their relatives: tomatoes, eggplants, and peppers.
 In fact, the leaves look a little like the foliage of eggplant, but the fruit is like no other.